sourcegraph/deploy-sourcegraph/base/prometheus/README.md

    ./kubectl-apply-all.sh
    ```

+## Namespaces

-_Note: If you are deploying Sourcegraph to a non-default namespace, you'll have to change the namespace specified in [configure/prometheus/prometheus.ClusterRoleBinding.yaml](prometheus.ClusterRoleBinding.yaml) to the one that you created._
+If you are deploying Sourcegraph to a non-default namespace, you'll have to change the namespace specified in
+ [prometheus.ClusterRoleBinding.yaml](prometheus.ClusterRoleBinding.yaml) to the one that you created.

 ## Making Prometheus accessible